jakeod99/recipes/README.md

 ## Thanks!
 Jake has spent a lot of time learning about cooking recently, and there are a lot of people he has to thank.
-Whether they provided recipes he worked from, or if they taught him general cooking tips, or if they patiently suffered through his frustrating perfectionist tendencies, he certainly has a lot of reason to be thankful for their help and guidance.
+Whether they provided recipes he worked from, or they taught him general cooking tips, or they patiently suffered through his frustrating perfectionist tendencies; he certainly has a lot of reason to be thankful for their help and guidance.
 They are:

 - Audrey Moore
 - Joanne O'Donnell
 - Barb O'Donnell
+- Sue O'Donnell
 - Luke O'Donnell
 - Bart Chumbley
 - [Andrew Rea](https://www.youtube.com/user/bgfilms)